AID Systems Guide โ Omnipod 5

 The quick method

-Turn on Activity mode before starting exercise — ideally 90 minutes beforehand.
+Turn on Activity mode before starting exercise โ ideally 90 minutes beforehand.
 Then take small carbohydrate top-ups every 20 minutes as needed.

+How many grams every 20 minutes?
 It depends on body weight.
-Here is an example for a 50 kg person.
-The Survive and Thrive — Omnipod 5 guide will generate a personalised chart once you enter your weight.
+The example below is for a 50 kg person.
+The Survive and Thrive Guide โ Omnipod 5 generates a personalised chart once you enter your weight.

 The comprehensive planned method